openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

      - enum string
      - The current status of the learner in the course.
 Possible values are: Failed, In Progress, Passed.
    * - ``unenrollment_end_within_date``
-     - date
+     - boolean
-     - The date the learner must unenroll by, in order to receive a refund on the enrollment.
-This date is traditionally 14 days from the enrollment date or the course start date, whichever is later.
+     - True if the learner has unenrolled from the course.
    * - ``unenrollment_timestamp``
      - timestamp
      - The date the learner unenrolled from the course.